 My response to him after all of that was, “It is to my Master Christ that one should listen to and come to, not to me.
 I am nothing but his disciple.
 Nothing I have said concerning John the Baptizer came from me, it is something my Master stated.
 The individual who refuses to listen to what the Master has said about John the Baptizer is not rejecting me, he is rejecting the Master, Christ.”

 He thanked me and said that he would show everyone what I showed him at John 1-19-20 and then see how the person who told them that John the Baptizer was Elijah will react and see what he says then.
 He said he wanted this person to explain John 1-19-20.

 Inside I am thinking, “Good for you.”

 Oftentimes religious organization mold persons into believing things never taught by Christ.
 These persons are so loyal to the religious organization they are willing to ignore the obvious to believe something not true.
 This is a widespread phenomenon.
 Christ never taught a Trinity, a Rapture, Hellfire, going to heaven, water baptism, John the Baptizer being Elijah.
 Never.
 Yet, these are a few of the things many within the religious organization believe blindly.

 And, like my friend who read for himself John 1-19-20 chose to look away from it and not mention it to the persons he was selling the idea to that John the Baptizer was Elijah resurrected.

-Thus one sees the power and influence religious organizations (satan is behind them all) have over individuals.
+Thus one sees the power and influence religious organizations (Satan is behind them all) have over individuals.
 They are blinding influences.
-The Apostle Paul said it best at 2 Cor 4:3-4:
+The Apostle Paul said it best in 2 Cor 4:3-4: